aguasonic/mistserver-docker/README.md

 Mistserver 3.0 has all now all Pro features, more info [here](https://news.mistserver.org/news/108/Release+notes+summary+3.0) and [changelog](https://releases.mistserver.org/changelog).

 **What makes this docker build better as the official one from DDTECH/MistServer?**
-It's more secure and because on `docker stop` it will gracefully shutdown your processes.
-It prevents data corruption and all config-files will be saved before shutting down.
+It's more secure and because `docker stop` will gracefully shutdown your processes, it prevents data corruption and all config-files will be saved before shutting down.

 # Usage
 ```